-A rifle is considered SAFE to leave the shooter's hands in the following condition only:
+A rifle is considered SAFE to leave the shooter's hands in the following condition(s) only (some conditions may be corrected before firing the next firearm):

 - Empty. - Hammer fully down on an empty chamber or spent round, action closed (restaged for further use).